 Meanwhile, the Issue Document of Title would be an ownership title issued to the owner; an individual title.

 The Final Title is important as it certifies the ownership of a property.
 This would prevent any disputes and further strengthen your claim to the property.
 All the recorded transactions would be there for the owner to refer to at anytime.

-Roles of the Department of Survey and Mapping in Malaysia
+Department of Survey and Mapping in Malaysia